Jaycee Chan: Personal life

-After Chan's release from prison, he lived with his mother in Taipei, keeping a low profile, and often wearing a mask to avoid being seen in public.
-In 2020, despite his criminal record and having renounced his U.S. citizenship, he returned to Los Angeles.
+After Chan's release from prison, he lived with his mother in Taipei, keeping a low profile, and often wearing a mask to avoid being recognised in public.

 He claimed he had flown before COVID-19 had spread to the United States.
-When the situation worsened in the US, he decided to stay in LA as he felt that there would be a higher probability of him being infected if he were to make the long journey home.
+When the situation worsened in the US, he decided to stay in LA as he felt that he would have a higher probability of being infected if he were to make the long journey home.

-He has a younger half-sister named Etta Ng, who was born in 1999 due to his father's affair with former Hong Kong beauty queen, Elaine Ng.
-However, the half siblings are not known to have met.

 Relationship with Jackie Chan

 During an awards ceremony in Beijing in April 2011, Jackie stated that he would be donating half his money to charity when he dies, instead of to his son.
 Jackie explained, "If he is capable, he can make his own money.
 If he is not, then he will just be wasting my money."

-It was reported that Jaycee and his father Jackie Chan have an estranged relationship with each other.
-After serving six months in jail, Jaycee met his father for the first time in Taiwan, and the two appeared to have reconciled.
+After serving six months in jail, Chan met his father for the first time in Taiwan, and the two appeared to have reconciled.
 "I hadn't seen him for too long.
 I feel he's matured this time," Jackie Chan said.
 "We didn't talk about unhappy things.
 It was all family chat.
 We talked into the night and didn't sleep."
 Before leaving to do a promotion, he gave his son a haircut.